discovery

 IndieWeb Search

-• IndieWeb Search is a search engine that lets you find websites and web pages made by IndieWeb community members.
+• IndieWeb Search was a search engine that lets you find websites and web pages made by IndieWeb community members.
 IndieWeb Search supports featured snippets and rich results for some queries.

 IndieForums